 3. Flavor Your Water

-Not thrilled with the tasteless taste of water?
+Not thrilled with the bland taste of water?
 Think it tastes like licking windows?
 You can give your water zing by adding a wedge of lemon, crushed mint leaves, sliced cucumbers, or strawberries.

 4. Invest in a Vessel